stuartz/worshipon/README.md

-# WorshipOn (worshipon)
+# WorshipON (worshipon)
-WorshipOn will be a world-wide worship app providing an easy entry for artists to share content that glorifies Jesus Christ in their own languages, and the opportunity for any one to listen and worship Him.Meanwhile, worship leaders can download content to use in worship services.
+WorshipON will be a world-wide worship app providing an easy entry for artists to share content that glorifies Jesus Christ in their own languages, and the opportunity for any one to listen and worship Him.Meanwhile, worship leaders can download content to use in worship services.

 Eventually, we are looking to have a platform that also enables chats, pod casts, and videos.